Coding and Modulation

 Wireless and Optical Communication

-Two key technologies to increase data rates are multi-input, multi-output (MIMO), and space-division multiplexing (SDM).
-For wireless, massive MIMO uses hundreds of antennas with simplified signal processing, and joint communication and sensing enables efficient internode communication and control.
-For optical fiber, waveform propagation is described by a non-linear Schrödinger equation (NLSE), and receiver performance can be improved by advanced message-passing algorithms.
-We are further studying information theory for quantum communication.
+Two key technologies to increase data rates are multi-input, multi-output (MIMO) and space-division multiplexing (SDM).
+For wireless applications, massive MIMO utilizes many antennas with simplified signal processing, and joint communication and sensing enables efficient communication and control.
+For optical fiber and other non-linear channels, receiver performance can be improved by approximate message-passing algorithms such as expectation propagation.

 Currently working in this area: